UBC-Thunderbots/Software/docs/useful-robot-commands.md

 ## Flashing the nano

-This will stop the current systemd services, replace and restart them.
-Binaries that are used for systemd services are located in a folder in `home/robot` (the default directory) called `thunderbots_binaries`.
+This will stop the current Systemd services, replace and restart them.
+Binaries that are used for Systemd services are located in a folder in `home/robot` (the default directory) called `thunderbots_binaries`.

 <b>To build this for the first time you will need to run this with internet access.
 Then run it again on the tbots network</b>